mike01/pypacker/README.md

 and dissect packets by parsing captured packet bytes.

 #### What you can do with Pypacker
-Create Packets giving specific values or take the defaults.
-Those can be resent eg using pcap or raw sockets:
+Create Packets giving specific values or take the defaults:

 	ip = IP(src_s="127.0.0.1", dst_s="192.168.0.1", p=1) +
 		ICMP(type=8) +